Tyson Fury vs Dillian Whyte prize money: How much will heavyweights earn for fight?

 Fury’s WBC title is on the line as the British pair go head-to-head

-Tyson Fury’s next heavyweight title defence is imminent, with the WBC champion set to take on fellow Briton Dillian Whyte.
+Tyson Fury’s next title defence takes place this weekend, as the WBC heavyweight champion faces fellow Briton Dillian Whyte at Wembley Stadium.

 Whyte seemed to only sign the contract for the fight on the cusp of the 22 February deadline, finally making the bout official after much taunting from Fury.